 8 Easy Travel-Friendly Hairstyles

-Celebrity hairstylist Justine Marjan is known for her signature flat iron waves – you’ve probably seen them on one of her many clients, including Kourtney Kardashian and Ashley Graham.
+Celebrity hairstylist and GHD brand ambassador Justine Marjan is known for her signature flat iron waves – you’ve probably seen them on one of her many clients, including Kourtney Kardashian and Ashley Graham.
 She’s mastered doing hair on-the-go and she is sharing her techniques for easy travel hairstyles with us!

 Because you’re headed to new environments where the elements can be unpredictable, Justin recommends embracing your hair’s natural texture of experimenting with updos or braids when traveling.
 Check out Justine Marjan’s tips below for simple travel hairstyles.
 Whether you’re heading out for an island getaway or a weekend work retreat, she’s got a look for you.

 You probably know how to use a flat iron to straighten your hair.But pros like Justine also use it to create a loose, undone beachy texture, and, with a little practice, so can you.
 Justine’s secret weapon is using a flat iron with a beveled or rounded edge.
 Curved plates give you the ability to horizontally twist the hair back and forth, which is how you create a wave pattern, Justine says.
 Get her step-by-step instructions.